Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Previous Approaches

-\subparagraph*{Subquadratic Algorithms.} To reduce the time, Brodal \ietal\cite{bmc13} applied the \textit{smaller half trick}, which specifies a depth first search order to visit the nodes $u$ of $T_{1}$, so that each leaf in $T_{1}$ changes color at most $\mathrm{O}(\log n)$ times.
-To count shared triplets efficiently without scanning $T_{2}$ completely for each node $u$ in $T_{1}$, $T_{2}$ is stored in a data structure denoted a \emph{hierarchical decomposition tree} (\emph{HDT}).
-This HDT maintains for the current visited node $u$ in $T_{1}$ the sum $\sum_{v \in T_{2}} \lvert {s(u) \cap s(v) \rvert}$, so that each color change in $T_{1}$ can be updated efficiently in $T_{2}$.
-In \cite{bmc13} the HDT is a binary tree of height $\mathrm{O}(\log n)$ and every update can be done in a leaf to root path traversal in the HDT, which in total gives $\mathrm{O}(n \log^2 n)$ time.
+\subparagraph*{Subquadratic Algorithms.} To reduce the time, Sand~\ietal~\cite{bmc13} applied the \textit{smaller half trick}, which specifies a depth first order to visit the nodes $u$ of $T_{1}$, so that each leaf in~$T_{1}$ changes color at most $\mathrm{O}(\log n)$ times.
+To count shared triplets efficiently without scanning~$T_{2}$ completely for each node $u$ in $T_{1}$, the tree~$T_{2}$ is stored in a data structure denoted a \emph{hierarchical decomposition tree} (\emph{HDT}).
+This HDT of $T_{2}$ maintains for the current visited node $u$ in $T_{1}$, according to (\ref{eq:eq1}) the sum $\sum_{v \in T_{2}} \lvert {s(u) \cap s(v) \rvert}$, so that each leaf color change in $T_{1}$ can be updated efficiently in $T_{2}$.
+In~\cite{bmc13} the HDT is a binary tree of height $\mathrm{O}(\log n)$ and every update can be done by a leaf to root path traversal in the HDT, which in total gives $\mathrm{O}(n \log^2 n)$ time.
 In \cite{TripletQuartetSoda13} the HDT is generalized to also handle non-binary trees, each query operates the same, and now due to a contraction scheme of the HDT the total time is reduced to $\mathrm{O}(n \log n)$.
-Finally, in \cite{Jansson2015} as an HDT the so called \emph{heavy-light tree decomposition} is used.
-Note that the only difference in all $\mathrm{O}(n \operatorname{polylog} n)$ results that are available until now is the type of HDT used.
+Finally, in~\cite{Jansson2015} as an HDT the so called \emph{heavy-light tree decomposition} is used.
+Note that the only difference between all~$\mathrm{O}(n \operatorname{polylog} n)$ results that are available right~now~is~the~type~of~HDT~used.

 In terms of external memory efficiency, every $\mathrm{O}(n \operatorname{polylog} n)$ algorithm performs $\mathrm{\Theta}(n \log n)$ updates to an HDT data structure, which means that for sufficiently large input trees every algorithm requires $\mathrm{\Omega}(n \log n)$ I/Os.